PolyKen/15_by_15_AlphaGomoku/README.md

 - (***2018-9-25***) Our Reseach Paper is available at: [***paper***](https://github.com/PolyKen/15_by_15_AlphaGomoku/blob/master/tutorial/gomoku_paper.pdf)

-- The training is continuing...
+- The training is continuing......
+We hope that AlphaGomoku can evolve into Gomoku grand master someday.

 Demonstration
 ====